 |

-This document is here to help you in getting started with librdesc by defining a simple pipe-math calculator.
-You can also check out Examples for more concrete examples.
+librdesc is designed to abstract away resource management and provide an easy-to-use API.
+This document is here to help you in getting started with librdesc by defining a simple Pipe-Math calculator.

 We will later discuss what the magic constants are in the file and why there is +1 in array dimensions.